Social Value Analysis

 The term social value is a nascent concept that continues to evolve.
 While the reporting of ESG impacts is now standard practice for a bulk of the world’s large and mid-cap companies, it unfortunately is confined to marketing information about commitments and processes and rarely measures or quantifies the actual impact on individuals and society in a useful way that allows investors to understand rates of human return.

-Given our dedication to the agent-based modelling of the preferences and behaviours of millions of individual people, we have made significant investments in surveying over 100,000 people of different circumstances to measure and quantify social behaviours, self-perceptions and preferences.
+Social value factors are derived from surveys of individuals to yield statistically significant measurements of drivers of contentment or fulfilment that are consistent with a particular community’s values and norms to the extent that they are consistent with their social contract.
+Given our dedication to the agent-based modelling of the preferences and behaviours of millions of individual people, we have made significant investments in surveying over 120,000 people of different circumstances to measure and quantify social behaviours, self-perceptions, and preferences.
 These databases have been combined with Canada’s largest socio-economic simulation platform to yield a rigorous and defensible framework within which social value can be analyzed and interrogated.

 Social Value Services